If Jesus Rose from the Dead, then (#34) He Is Interceding for Us

 Well, let’s look at a few fundamentals.

 Intercession” means to entreat or petition someone on behalf of another.
-This leads to several implications:
+The word brings our thoughts to a courtroom and several implications:

-1. A defendant exists who has had charges laid against him by another
+1. A defendant exists who has had charges laid against him.

-3. A judge exists who can eradicate the charges
+2. A judge exists who can either condemn him or eradicate the charges.

-This, of course, is exactly the case with those who are in Christ.
+This, of course, is exactly the case for those who are in Christ.

 On one hand, our sins have laid a great charge against us and have separated us from God, making us His enemies.
 We are unable to pay that debt against us.
 But Jesus has paid that penalty by His death and resurrection.
-Since He is God’s Son, He has the credentials to plead for us before the Father and He has done so.
-The Father has accepted His atonement and laid on Him the iniquity of us all.
+Since He is God’s Son, He has the credentials to plead for us before the Father and He does so.
+The Father accepts His atonement and lays on Him the iniquity of us all.
 Paid in full.
 We are declared not guilty and His righteousness becomes ours.

 This is most remarkable and worthy of continual praise before God.